Congress to start undoing Obama-era regulations this month: leader

 Congress will also take aim at new requirements for employers to report their workers' gender, race and ethnicity that are intended to help root out pay discrimination.

-On Wednesday the House approved a massive bill for creating accountability in rulemaking.
-Later on Thursday it is set to pass legislation requiring securities regulators to tally the costs of their rules.
+On Wednesday, the House approved a massive bill for creating accountability in rulemaking.
+The next day, it passed legislation largely along party lines requiring financial regulators to tally the costs of their rules.

-Democrats, though, are vowing to block any reform bills, saying the many extra procedures they require will stall agencies' work, making it impossible to create needed regulations and properly oversee special interests.
+Democrats, though, have vowed to block any reform bills, saying the many extra procedures they require will stall agencies' work, making it impossible to create needed regulations and properly oversee special interests.